Internal links are hyperlinks that connect content in different pages on your WordPress website or domain.

 Enter the destination URL

-Paste in the URL of your target destination, add the Link Text to display with the link and select whether to open your link in a new window …
+Paste in your link URL, enter the Link Text to display with the link and choose whether to open the link in a new window/tab …

 (Insert/edit link tool)